“Testing leads to failure, and failure leads to understanding.” - Burt Rutan

 When developing a web service, I believe a strong set of integration tests can provide a better understanding of the service than other types of tests.
 Integration tests are a form of software testing that tests the interaction of your code against the dependencies your application is leveraging, such as databases and messaging systems.
 Without integration tests, it’s difficult to trust the end-to-end operation of a web service.
 I believe this is true because individual units of code being tested in a web service rarely provide the same level of insight as integration tests.

-This is the first entry of a three part series about integration testing in Go.
+This is the first entry of a two part series about integration testing in Go.
 The ideas, code and processes shared in this series aim to be easily extendable to the web service projects you are working on.
 In this post, I will show you how to setup your web service projects to use Docker and Docker Compose to run your Go tests and dependencies in a restrictive computing environment that doesn’t have Go pre-installed.

 Why use Docker and Docker Compose